BenGilbert98/Engineering_74_business/README.md

 - Essentially everything again apart from `init` and `branch` if you not switching branches
 - `ssh -T git@github.com`
 - When you get RSA Key fingerprint question => `yes`
-- If you see "Hi USER!
-You've Successfully authenticated..." = GOOD
-- Save it